imagekitio/docs-keep-a-changelog/features/image-transformations/supported-text-font-list.md

 ## In built fonts

-ImageKit.io currently supports following fonts out of the box.
+ImageKit.io currently supports the following fonts out of the box.

 | Font         | Support for Bold |  Support for Italics |
 | ------------ | ---------------- | -------------------- |